“We are more likely to perform actions when we believe in our own competence”

 Online Persuasion tips:

-- Visualize the simplicity of procedures (a progress indicator with 3 – 5 clear steps, an easy-looking infographic, etc).
+- Visualize the simplicity of procedures (a progress indicator with 3 – 5 clear steps, an easy looking info graphic, etc).

 - Use ‘how-to’ pages (and possibly videos) where you show your visitor how easy it is to act.